NasalDaemon/Static-DI/README.md

         apple          your.app.apple:impl
-        orange         your.app.orange         # :impl is default implementation parition name, so it can be ommitted path.to.pear   your.app.pear:node_impl # :node_impl parition is used instead of :impl all, in, one   your.app.all, your.app.in, your.app.one
+        orange         your.app.orange         # :impl is default implementation parition name, so it can be ommitted path.to.pear   your.app.pear:node_impl # :node_impl parition is used instead of :impl )
-        # nodes all+in+one to be instantiated in the same generated cpp
-)
 ```
 </details>